jackiehjm/stx-docs/doc/source/deploy_install_guides/r2_release/virtual/aio_simplex_environ.rst

      bash setup_configuration.sh -c simplex -i ./bootimage.iso

-   If there is no X-server present, then errors will occur.
+   If there is no X-server present errors will occur and the X-based GUI for the virt-manager application will not start.
+The virt-manager GUI is not absolutely required and you can safely ignore errors and continue.